Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 ## 9. Personal Acknowledgements

-This project could not have been achived without the strength given to me by God!
+This project could not have been achived without the strength given to me by God! :raised_hands:

-Additional thanks goes out to my Husband for all his loving patience and support.
+Additional thanks goes out to my Husband for all his loving patience and support. :heartpulse:

 I would also like to thank;